 It dislodged, fell, and stabbed her

 Now she’s ashes in an urn by a wreath

 The ghost that glides the halls of my grandfather’s house doesn’t frighten me nearly as much as the Grandfather Clock that stands at the top of his staircase.
-Oh, the ghost might give me a chill as he glides past, but he merely brushes my arm, is gone.
+Oh, the ghost might give me a chill as he glides past; but he merely brushes my arm and is gone.
 He doesn’t harass.
 He never hounds.
 But that Clock!
 Make it stop!
 Its hour hand, its minute hand are maddening.
 Every tick, every tock, how they mock!